-Xiqing Gao L'86Xiqing Gao is the former president of China Investment Corporation.
-The corporation, a government-sponsored entity of the People's Republic of China that seeks to invest in securities and commodities abroad, is responsible for managing part of the country's foreign exchange reserves.
-Previously, he served as vice chairman of the National Council for Social Security Fund of China from 2003-2007, following his position as vice chairman of the China Securities Regulatory Commission (CSRC).
+Xiqing Gao L'86Xiqing Gao is the Yutong Cheng Professor of Law at Tsinghua University Law School.
+He was vice chairman, president and chief investment officer of China Investment Corporation, China's sovereign wealth fund, from 2007-2014.
+Previously, he served as vice chairman of the National Council for Social Security Fund of China from 2003-2007, following his position as vice chairman of the China Securities Regulatory Commission (CSRC) from 1999-2003.

 As a co-founder of China's Stock Exchange Executive Council, Mr. Gao was instrumental in the establishment of the Shanghai and Shenzhen Stock Exchanges in 1990.
 As one of the founding members of CSRC, Mr. Gao served as its general counsel and director of public offerings from 1992 to 1995.
 From 1997 to July 1999, he served as vice chairman and chief executive officer of BOC International, the investment banking arm of Hong Kong's Bank of China.

-He has taught as an adjunct professor at Duke Law, the Law School of Tsinghua University, UIBE, and the Guanghua Management School of Peking University.
+He has taught as an adjunct professor at Duke Law, Tsinghua University Law School, UIBE Law School, and the Guanghua Management School of Peking University.

-Elected to the Board of Trustees in 2008, Mr. Gao currently serves on the Academic Affairs Committee.
+Elected to the Duke University Board of Trustees in 2008, Mr. Gao currently serves on the Academic Affairs Committee and the Audit, Risk and Compliance Committee.
 He previously served on the Business and Finance and Medical Center Academic Affairs Committees.